Red Clay State Historic Park: Description

-Red Clay State Historic Park is situated on approximately 263 acre of land in a rural part of Bradley County, Tennessee, with the Tennessee—Georgia state line and the city of Cohutta, Georgia, forming the southern boundary.
+Red Clay State Historic Park is situated on approximately 263 acre of land in a rural part of Bradley County, Tennessee, with the Tennessee–Georgia state line and the city of Cohutta, Georgia, forming the southern boundary.
 It is located in the Ridge and Valley physiographic province of the Appalachian Mountains.
 Elevations in the park range from slightly over 800 ft, where the council grounds were located, to more than 1,050 ft atop a ridge.
+The park is home to two endangered species: the swamp lousewort and the Conasauga blue burrower crayfish.
+The majority of the parkland is forested.
 It is accessible via Red Clay Park Road, which traverses the park; the main entrance is on the north end, and a secondary entrance is located at the southeast boundary on the state line.
 A Norfolk Southern Railway mainline runs along the eastern fringes of the park.

-A replica of a Cherokee farmstead, sleeping huts, and the council house where the council meetings took place prior to the removal are found on the location of the council grounds.
+A replica of a Cherokee farmstead, sleeping huts, blacksmith shop, and the council house where the council meetings took place prior to the removal are found on the location of the council grounds.
 Originals of all of these structures once stood on the site; however, the number of sleeping huts and other log structures was much greater.
 More recent historical investigations also suggest that the actual council house may have been much larger, with a smoke vent in the roof for the council fire.
 The park contains the iconic Blue Hole Spring, also known as the Council Spring, which was considered sacred to the Cherokees.
 The spring rises out of a bowl-like depression and takes its name from its deep blue color.
 It has a daily flow of 414,720 gal, and its runoff flows into nearby Coahulla Creek, a tributary of the Conasauga River.
 Also located on the site is the Eternal Flame of the Cherokee Nation, which serves as a memorial to the Cherokees who suffered and died during the removal, and is permanently kept lit.

 The James F. Corn Interpretive Center inside the park is a museum that features exhibits about 18th and 19th century Cherokee culture, government and politics, economy, recreation, religion and spiritual beliefs, and history.
 A series of stained glass windows depicts the forced removal of the Cherokee and subsequent Trail of Tears emigration.
 There is also a short film about the history of the site.
 An unmarked grave believed to belong to Sleeping Rabbit, a prominent Cherokee who fought in the War of 1812, is reportedly located in the eastern part of the park.

 The park also contains three trails: the Connector Trail, Blue Hole Trail, and Council of Trees Trail, with lengths of 0.15 mi, 0.2 mi, and 1.7 mi, respectively.
 The last of these ascends the ridge on the eastern half of the park and has a stone overlook tower.
-Also within the park are a pavilion, picnic areas, an amphitheater which can seat about 500 people, and a mini-theater.
+Also within the park are a pavilion, picnic areas, an amphitheater which can seat about 500 people, and a mini theater.
 The pavilion must be reserved.